datDhruvJain/.dotfiles/vim/Vim Learnings.md

 # Completion Features

+(do not work in normal mode, work in insert mode, Don't know about other modes)
 - `<Ctrl-x>` brings up autocompletion features.
 - `<Ctrl-n>` matches word already used in the file
 - `<Ctrl-l>` matches entire lines